twilio/twilio-verify-sna-ios/README.md

 - Submit the form by using the CTA button

 **Expected behavior:**
-The app will ask the network carrier if the provided phone number is the same used on the network request, if the phone number is correct, then the app will redirect to a sucess screen.
+The app will ask the network carrier if the provided phone number is the same used on the network request, if the phone number is correct, then the app will redirect to a success screen.

 <a name='Errors'></a>